 How far back in time can I go to get sales history?

 Landgate holds property sales information from 1988 onwards.

-What does a double asterisk ** and triple asterisk *** alongside a record mean?
+What does a double asterisk **, triple asterisk *** and a # alongside a record mean?

 A ** noted alongside the sale price indicates that the sales price is a combination of multiple properties and or chattels purchased by the same transaction.
 Landgate is unable to report the individual amount that was paid for each property within a multiple property sale.